Prince Michael Jackson Speaks About His Future and the Late Michael Jackson

 Growing up, Prince watched the music videos of his father and found himself enchanted by the process it took to make one from start to finish.
 A music video is like a miniature movie that tells a story.
 It takes a lot of imagination, thought, work, and money to make one.
 He has plans to make some spectacular music videos.
 He wants to produce anything from “cinematic music videos and short films to feature-length films and beyond.”

-At the age of 20, Prince has high ambitions and he has the drive to succeed.
+At the age of 20, Prince has high ambitions, and he has the drive to succeed.

 “My father was the King of Pop and King’s Son Productions has this mantra where a title is earned, but a name is given.
 So, I was born as Prince and that was the name my dad had given to me, but my dad had earned the epithet King of Pop and that’s through hard work and years of training and everything that he worked so hard to get.
 So it’s a form of motivation because my name is Prince, but for all intensive purposes I am the King’s son — working to get my own epithet.”